Key Takeaways

 Trend 4: AI-as-a-Service Democratizes Access

 Cloud computing giants and specialized vendors are making AI available on tap.
 Instead of spending millions building custom models from scratch, organizations of all sizes can access pre-trained models through APIs and managed services.
-This democratization is the most underappreciated trend in AI because it shifts the competitive landscape from "who can build the best model" to "who can deploy AI most effectively for their specific use case."
+This shift is the most underappreciated trend in AI because it moves the competitive question from "who can build the best model" to "who can deploy AI most effectively for their specific use case."

-The implications are significant for mid-market and smaller enterprises that were previously priced out of AI.
-With AIaaS, a regional bank can deploy fraud detection capabilities that previously required Goldman Sachs-level investment.
+Mid-market and smaller enterprises benefit most, because they were the ones previously priced out of AI entirely.
+With AIaaS, a regional bank can deploy fraud detection capabilities that once required Goldman Sachs-level investment.
 A mid-size manufacturer can implement quality inspection AI that was once reserved for Fortune 100 companies.
-The barrier to entry has collapsed — but the barrier to effective deployment (governance, integration, change management) remains.
+The barrier to entry has collapsed.
+The barrier to effective deployment (governance, integration, change management) has not.

 Trend 5: Edge AI Transforms Real-Time Decision Making